eqela/jkop-eq/README.md

 eqc -platform=src samples/eqela-tasklist
 ```

+---

-This project is part of the Eqela technology stack.
+Jkop is a part of the Eqela technology stack.
 For more information,
 please visit www.eqela.com